Speech-Language Pathology, M.S. Program

 - have completed SLHS 694 and 695 with a grade of “B” or better,

-- have fulfilled the University Writing Skills Requirement.
+- have fulfilled the Graduation Requirement in Writing Proficiency (UWSR), if applicable.

 Advancement to Candidacy